Sinusitis is inflammation of the sinus cavities. The sinus cavities are air-filled spaces in the skull. It may be:

 - Note: Aspirin is not recommended for children with a current or recent viral infection.
 Check with your doctor before giving your child aspirin.

-- Intranasal corticosteroids—may decrease swelling in the lining of the nose in people with allergies
+- Corticosteroids nose spray—may decrease swelling in the lining of the nose caused by allergies

 - Decongestants—to shrink nasal passages.
 Do not use nasal sprays for longer than 3 to 4 days in a row.